 A: You might consider including more than one plan in your proposal that are based on potential outcomes of these external factors.
 For instance you could have a Plan A for a given outcome, and a Plan B for another outcome.
-If that is not possible, and the contingency will be resolved by the time funding is awarded, you could also submit two applications that detail the different approaches you would take in different situations-and tell us by when you will know about the contingencies.
-We would just ask you to withdraw one of the applications when you know about the contingency.
+If that is not possible, and the contingency will be resolved by the time funding is awarded, you could also submit two applications that detail the different approaches you would take in different situations-and tell us by when you will know about the contingency.
 Just know that we will be looking at the entire range of applications as a whole, so you might end up competing against yourself a bit if you submit two applications.